socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 ### Hints and Pitfalls to Avoid

-* Decide which type(s) of Bounded Context to support: feature? application? system? team?
+* Decide which type(s) of Bounded Context to support: Feature?
+Application?
+System?
+Team?
 * Specify the arrow/relationship semantics (DDD patterns? other?) and provide a figure legend as DDD does not mandate any particular notation.
 * See [architecture modeling activity](../activities/DPR-ArchitectureModeling.md) for more modeling hints, including variants of the general "keep it simple" rule.